 When the weather is bad then a great way to fill the day in the Algarve is to visit one of the many Algarve shopping centres in the region.

-In recent years there has been an explosion in the number of shopping centres and retail parks with the Algarve and Portimão has become the unofficial capital of shopping in the Algarve thanks mainly to the opening of the enormous Aqua Shopping, home to the biggest branches of Primark and H&M in this part of the country.
+In recent years there has been an explosion in the number of shopping centres and retail parks with the Algarve and Portimão has become popular thanks mainly to the opening of Aqua Shopping, home to the biggest branches of Primark and H&M in this part of the country.

 Next to Aqua shopping in Portimão there is the Portimão retail park with C&A, Worten, Casa and much more then also in this local area you have the Intermarché retail park with Sports direct and other massive outlets for home improvements, sports and much more to fill far more than a day!